Analyze in Excel

 Some organizations may have Group Policy rules that prevent installing the required Analyze in Excel updates to Excel.
 If you’re unable to install the updates, check with your administrator.

 - Analyze in Excel requires that the dataset be in Power BI Premium or that the user have a Power BI Pro license.
-To learn more about the differences in functionality between Free and Pro licenses, take a look at Power BI Free versus Pro.
+To learn more about the differences in functionality between license types, take a look at Power BI features by license type.

 How does it work?

 When you select Analyze in Excel from the ellipses menu (the ...) associated with a dataset or report in Power BI, Power BI creates an .ODC file and downloads it from the browser to your computer.

 When you open the file in Excel, an empty PivotTable and Fields list appears with the tables, fields, and measures from the Power BI dataset.
 You can create PivotTables, charts, and analyze that dataset just as you would work with a local dataset in Excel.